VTUL/fcrepo4-ansible/readme.md

 WARNING: Many of the other AWS EC2 instance settings (e.g., instance type) are set directly in the `Vagrantfile` and make sense only for VTUL users.
 Please check these are appropriate before bringing up the instance with Vagrant and edit where necessary beforehand.
 Note that for the `aws` provider to work the AWS account should have a default VPC defined in it.

-### OpenStack

-When deploying to the OpenStack Chameleon Cloud, several environment variables must be defined in order to authenticate to OpenStack and define a keypair to be used to log in to the new Chameleon Cloud instance being deployed.
-The following environment variables must be defined:

-- `KEYPAIR_NAME`: the name of the OpenStack keypair that will be used to log in to the instance.
-This keypair should already exist within your OpenStack account and its private key file should reside on the local system.
-- `KEYPAIR_FILE`: the pathname of the private key on the local system corresponding to the aforementioned keypair.
-- `OS_FLOATING_IP`: the floating IP address (as a "dotted quad", i.e., x.x.x.x) to be assigned to this instance.
-This floating IP must already be available to the OpenStack project under which the instance is being deployed.
-- `OS_SECURITY_GROUPS`: a space-separated list of existing OpenStack security groups to apply to this instance.
-(If `OS_SECURITY_GROUPS` is not set then a default security group is used.)
-- `OS_USERNAME`: your OpenStack user name
-- `OS_PASSWORD`: your OpenStack login password
-- `OS_AUTH_URL`: the URL of the OpenStack endpoint
-- `OS_TENANT_NAME`: the ID of your OpenStack Chameleon Cloud project (tenant)
-- `OS_REGION_NAME`: the OpenStack region in which you wish to deploy the instance

-The `OS_USERNAME`; `OS_PASSWORD`; `OS_AUTH_URL`; `OS_TENANT_NAME`; and `OS_REGION_NAME` settings are most easily set via an OpenStack RC file downloaded via the OpenStack dashboard.
-To do this, log in to the dashboard and select the "Compute" -> "Access & Security" page.
-On that page, select the "API Access" tab.
-Click the "Download OpenStack RC File" to download the RC script to your local system.
-This is a bash script that sets the aforementioned environment variables when run.
-The script also prompts the user to enter his or her OpenStack password.
-The `OS_PASSWORD` environment variable is set to the value entered.
-You should run this script to define those environment variables prior to deploying via Vagrant, e.g., by executing `. /path/to/OpenStack_RC_File.sh`.

 ### Local VM

 In the case of the plain `vagrant up` option, a VM will be brought up and configured in the current directory.
 The application is accessible on the local machine from a Web browser.